 It has been said that keeping the brain stimulated through games can help slow the progression of dementia.
 There are certain board games targeted at those living with dementia.

 Perhaps you might like to try the following games if your loved one receives a dementia diagnosis:

-– Call to Mind: this game is specifically aimed at understanding how your loved one thinks and to understand what they like and don’t like
+- Call to Mind: this game is specifically aimed at understanding how your loved one thinks and know what they like and don’t like

 - Snakes and Ladders: perfect for mental stimulation